Deploy W&B with Kubernetes Operator

 ```

-The variables defined here need to be decided before the deployment.
-The `namespace` variable will be a string that will prefix all resources created by Terraform.
+You must decide the values for these variables before deployment.
+The `namespace` variable is a string that prefixes all resources created by Terraform.

-The combination of `subdomain` and `domain` will form the FQDN that W\&B will be configured.
-In the example above, the W\&B FQDN will be `wandb-gcp.wandb.ml`.
+The combination of `subdomain` and `domain` forms the FQDN that configures W\&B. In the preceding example, the W\&B FQDN is `wandb-gcp.wandb.ml`.

 3. Create the file `variables.tf`.